Skip to main content

 We felt safe enough moving the grill while it was still hot, but you’ll want to close down the bottom vents to prevent coals from spilling out, just in case.

-As with its larger Weber kettle grills siblings, the Jumbo Joe’s stainless steel grates were easy to clean, as was the large ash catcher bucket clipped in underneath the grill.
-The grill’s vents were well located and easy to open and close.
+Like with Weber kettle grills, the Jumbo Joe’s stainless steel grates were easy to clean.
+Its large ash catcher bucket clipped in underneath the grill.
+The grill’s vents are easy to open and close.

-Being able to control the airflow is important when cooking over charcoal; the bottom vents control the heat of the fire, while the top exhausts hot air and smoke out of the grill.
-And while its size may have made it bulky and hard to transport, Weber’s round, kettle design kept it from being intimidating.
+Being able to control the airflow is important when cooking over charcoal.
+The bottom vents control the heat of the fire, while the top exhausts hot air and smoke out of the grill.
+And while its size may have made it bulky and hard to transport, Weber’s round, kettle design kept it from being scary.

 For the price, you really can’t go wrong with this portable charcoal grill.
-It’s large enough to use as your primary grill if you have a small outdoor space and portable enough to bring with you to tailgating events or camping.
+It’s large enough to use as your primary grill if you have a small outdoor space.
+It’s also portable enough to bring with you to tailgating events or camping.
 Because of that, we have no hesitation in naming it our Best Portable Charcoal Grill.

 Pros